royalmo/docker-networks/README.md

 > **TASK 10**
 >
-> Imagine that we have a host computer (A) and a computer connected to the same
+> Imagine that we have a physical computer (A) and another physical computer
-> LAN than the host (B).
+> (B), both connected to the same LAN.
 > - Port forwarding on A host machine is enabled.
 You did this in previous lab
 >   sessions, do you remember how to do it?
 > - The bridge network in A's IP range is `10.250.45.0/24`.